DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 to customize the plot appearance.

-## Installation notes
+## Uncommon installation problems

+These notes may be relevant when building from source or on unusual platforms.

-Pre-installing the `scipy` and `numpy` packages (e.g. with `conda`) will speed up installation.
+ * Pre-installing the `scipy` and `numpy` packages (e.g. with `conda`) will speed up installation.

-The errors `undefined symbol: alloca` (at runtime), or about C99 mode (if compiling from source), are likely due to old system or compiler.
+ * Errors like `undefined symbol: alloca` (at runtime), or about C99 mode (if compiling from source), are likely due to old system or compiler.
 If using `conda`, the following may help:

         conda install gcc_linux-64
         pip install dtw-python

-Note that you may have to delete cached `.whl` files.
+   Remember to delete cached `.whl` files.